Supporting Our AI Overlords: Redesigning Data Systems to be Agent-First: Conclusion

 \section{Conclusion}

-We described our vision for a data system to support emerging agentic workloads.
-These workloads involve massive speculative probing, characterized by a high-throughput redundant mix of discovery and validation, specified by a combination of queries and natural language.
-We present an architecture for such redesigned data systems, and discuss emergent research challenges.
+We described our vision for data systems that natively support emerging agentic workloads.
+These workloads involve agentic speculation, characterized by a high-throughput, heterogeneous, and redundant mix of discovery and validation, specified by probes ideally involving a combination of queries and natural language.
+We present one such architecture for such redesigned data systems, and discuss emergent research challenges.